 High Throughput Video Drosophila Behavior Monitoring System

 SEEKING

-Exclusive licensing partner and/or sponsored research funding
+Licensing partner for commercialization

 PATENT TITLE

 High Throughput Video Drosophila Behavior Monitoring System

+INVENTORS

-INVENTORS Michael Rosbash, Hyung J Jung, Fang Guo
+Michael Rosbash Hyung J Jung Fang Guo

 PATENT STATUS

-Pending: No. 15/771,844 (published as US-2018-0310521)
+Issued: U.S. 11,058,093

 LICENSING STATUS Worldwide rights available

 BRANDEIS REF.
 Case 1231

-Case 1231

-CONTACT

-Rajnish Kaushik, PhD, MBA Director, Licensing & Strategic Alliances Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 +1 781.736.4220 Rajnish@brandeis.edu High Throughput Video Drosophila Behavior Monitoring System We have developed a high-throughput, real-time video recording system combined with optogenetic stimulation for recording drosophila activity.
+CONTACT Rajnish Kaushik Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 781-736-4220 rajnish@brandeis.edu High Throughput Video Drosophila Behavior Monitoring System We have developed a high-throughput, real-time video recording system combined with optogenetic stimulation for recording drosophila activity.
 Flies are loaded to standard 96-well plates with food, and the locomotor behavior video-tracked.
 A pair of LEDs with a specific wavelength for optogenetic stimulation is symmetrically placed above the plate.
 The timing, frequency and intensity of LED light pulses can be controlled by an Arduino Uno Board or Raspberry Pi.
 This setup (video recording and optogenetics) can be further combined with a bioluminescence plate reader, which uses luciferase as reporter of neuronal activity or transcriptional activity.
 The invention allows the stimulation and recording of neuronal activity within discrete neurons, and it also couples these manipulations/measurements to fly behavior.
 Notably, the system will function for many days, allowing measurements of sleep-wake as well as circadian cycles.
 It can provide a standard method for researchers to control and record the activity of animals like flies, and it allows researchers to precisely and noninvasively stimulate neuronal activity in a living fly.
 This system can be used by neuroscience labs to screen for genes and neuronal circuits involved in different fly behaviors (sleep, circadian rhythms. courtship, aggression).
 This system also can be used for screening drugs that might target those behavior disorder by using drosophila as a disease mode.

-This invention is superior to the current Drosophila activity monitor (DAM) with regards to the fact that the current system (DAM) has many blind spots which are insensitive to tiny movements of the flies.
+This invention is superior to the current Droso phila activity monitor (DAM) with regards to the fact that the current system (DAM) has many blind spots which are insensitive to tiny movements of the flies.
 In contrast, our video recording setup can capture what the flies are doing with exact timing and over a very long period of time.
 Our option will be far cheaper than the current DAM system.
 Moreover, recycling and waxing the DAM board behavior tubes are labor-intensive.
 Our device will cost less, and we use a standard commercial 96-well plate.
 This is much simpler and less labor-intensive system for loading the flies.
 Lastly, the flies loaded in the DAM system tubes become unhealthy quickly because the small amount of food in the tubes dries out quickly.
 In contrast, flies in a 96-well plate can live for weeks since each well contains a large amount (300ul) of food.
 Summary:

 •Flies in our system live longer due to increase food availability in the 96-well plate. •Our technology can record triple the number of flies as the current DAM system. •Our Technology can couple with a bioluminescence plate reader in order to couple real-time neuronal activity or transcriptional activity to the fly's behavioral status.
-Scientific Publication:

-•"Clk post-transcriptional control denoises circadian transcription both temporally and spatially."
+Scientific Publication: •"Clk post-transcriptional control denoises circadian transcription both temporally and spatially."
 Nat Commun.
 2015 May.
 PMID: 25952406